Angie Brooks: Education

 While at Shaw University, Brooks was a member of the Eta Beta Omega international chapter of Alpha Kappa Alpha Black sorority.
 She partially financed her studies by working as a dishwasher, laundress, library assistant, and nurse's aide.
 In 1949, she earned a Bachelor of Arts degree in social science from Shaw University.
 She then went on to receive a Bachelor of Law degree and a Master of Science degree in political science and international relations from the University of Wisconsin–Madison.
-She also did graduate work in international law at the University College Law School of the University of London in 1952 and 1953, and she obtained a Doctor of Civil Law degree from the University of Liberia in 1964.
+She also did graduate work in international law at the University College's Faculty of Laws at the University of London in 1952 and 1953, and she obtained a Doctor of Civil Law degree from the University of Liberia in 1964.
 Additionally, Brooks earned Doctor of Law degrees from Shaw University and Howard University in 1962 and 1967 respectively.

 Career

 Brooks returned to Liberia where she served as Counsellor-at-law to the Supreme Court of Liberia.
 She was the first woman to serve as the Assistant Attorney-General of Liberia from August 1953 to March 1958.
 She also founded a Department of Law at the University of Liberia to ensure that other Liberians would be able to earn law degrees without having to leave their country.
 From 1954 to 1958, she served as a part-time Professor of Law at the University of Liberia.

 Brooks trained as a diplomat with the United States Foreign Service, a skill she put to good use when, in 1954, she was asked to fill a last-minute vacancy in the Liberian delegation to the United Nations.
 While Brooks became a delegate almost by happenstance, she served as Liberia's permanent representative to the United Nations every year thereafter until being elected President of the UN General Assembly in 1969.
 Brooks was cognizant of the gulf between the UN's stated commitments to change and the actions that would make those commitments reality.
 She made it her personal mission to transform the United Nations into an institution capable of meeting the problems of the world head-on by cutting down on bloviating debate and focusing on substantive deliberation that addressed real issues in a meaningful way.
 In her first speech after being elected president of the General Assembly, Brooks stated:We have sometimes failed to realize that neither oratory nor agreements between delegations, nor even resolutions or recommendations have had much impact on the course of affairs in the world at large.
 The sense of satisfaction, upon adoption of a resolution … has helped to perpetuate the mythology of achievement, so that many of us tend to go happily from one agenda item to the next without seriously considering the possibility or even probability that the resolution adopted will not be implemented.
 We have lacked and we do lack in this respect a sense of reality.